pewpewlive/ppl-docs/docs/Guides/Lua/beginner.md

 Output: `2 + 3`

 Anything in quotation marks `" "` or `' '` is a string.
 Printing a string will output exactly what you type!
-Anything not inside of quotation marks are registered as numbers, variables, or mathematics!
+Anything not inside of quotation marks are registered as numbers, variables, or math statements!

 ## Variables example